Welcome to the Supreme Court, rookie

 Washington (CNN)Neil Gorsuch has made it all the way to the hallowed hallways of the Supreme Court.

+Gorsuch took his official oath to become the ninth justice in a short ceremony Monday morning, before a public ceremony later at the White House.

-Now, after a lifetime of preparation and several grueling weeks as a nominee, he'll start his tenure as the junior-most justice.
+Now, after a lifetime of preparation and several grueling weeks as a nominee, he starts his tenure as the junior-most justice.
 The new guy.
 The rookie.

 Sure, his vote on a dream docket of constitutional and statutory cases will be equal to any other justice.
 They all wear the same black robes, after all.